Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Please Call Me Daddy. Please enjoy.

 Perhaps she was a victim of human trafficking.
 Women of the world’s oldest profession often are forced into it by evil men.
 This thought reverberated in his skull.
 He definitely did not wish to, encourage, indirectly or otherwise, those kinds of heinous deeds.

 However, weren’t victims of human trafficking generally very young girls?
 Though she was hardly what one would call old, she was also not particularly young.
 The woman was in her mid-20’s at the youngest and the man wouldn’t have been surprised if she had already eclipsed 30.
 For that matter, none of the other three women who accompanied her that night looked especially young either.
-In fact, one of them may have been significantly older.
+In fact, one of them was at least two decades older than he and that’s being generous.
 Human traffickers only go after underage girls, right?
 That’s how this works.
 He convinced himself of that.
 The idea that she could have still been doing this since she was a child never even crossed his mind.

 Perhaps she was a drug addict who needed the money to get another fix.
 Sometimes it’s why these women get into this kind of business in the first place.
 The three other women were almost certainly afflicted with some sort of addiction.
 It wasn’t outside the realm of reason that the object of his eye might suffer similarly if the four were friends or at least acquaintances.

 Yet his potential paramour did not show any outward signs of drug abuse.
-The woman did not appear to have any needle marks on her arm.
+He couldn’t see any needle marks on her arm.
 Though thin, she wasn’t skinny.
 She was the healthy kind of thin, the fit kind.
 Her eyes were lustful, not despondent.
 Her mannerisms were calm and collected.
 She had an air of refinement and class.
 If she were desperate for the needle, she hid it incredibly well.

 Perhaps she was a single mother who needed the money to feed her starving children.
 The woman’s figure hardly indicative of a woman who performed childbirth but with new discoveries and improvements to health, not to mention advances in medical technology including surgical practices, such a thing was impossible to tell at a glance.
 Would a single mother who worked as a courtesan to make ends meet really go through with that kind of vanity surgery?
 He honestly didn’t know.
 Regardless, was it right to take advantage of a woman in such dire straits?